University campus near Louisville, Kentucky

 1 NSA Center of Academic Excellence designated school

-University of Louisville hold NSA/DHS CAE designation — the federal gold standard for cybersecurity education.
+University of Louisville hold NSA/DHS CAE designation, the federal benchmark for cybersecurity education.
 CAE students may qualify for CyberCorps: Scholarship for Service (full tuition + stipend).

 NSA CAE Community